 Workplace Violence training will be assigned and required for each new County employee to complete.
-Upon attending the New Employee Orientation, provided through Human Resources, the new employee will receive an account in Target Solutions and be assigned a computer-based training module in Workplace Violence.
+Upon attending the New Employee Orientation, provided through Human Resources, the new employee will receive a training in Workplace Violence.
+Additionally, all employees will be set up with an account from a training vendor and able to access a computer-based training module in Workplace Violence.
 This training will be available to all County employees at any time and can be assigned through either the department training coordinator or the department safety coordinator, depending on the department's procedures.
 Department heads are responsible for providing their staff with information about workplace violence threats and violence management techniques on a periodic basis.

-Subject: Policy Number: Page Number: WORKPLACE VIOLENCE PREVENTION POLICY К-2 3 of 5 Date Adopted: 03/30/1999 Revised Date: 02/13/2018
+Subject: Policy Number: Page Number: WORKPLACE VIOLENCE PREVENTION POLICY K-2 3 of 5 Date Adopted: 03/30/1999 Revised Date: 02/ 08/202213/2018